San Borjitas Cave Paintings near Mulegé, Baja California Sur

 Inspired to visit the San Borjitas Cave Paintings in Baja California?
 Here’s what you need to know to go!

 Heads up – you can fly to this area direct from Calgary.
-WestJet flies to Loreto (about two hours drive south of the nearest town to the caves) once a week from October to April.
-Loreto itself is well worth a visit, expect a dedicated post soon!
+WestJet flies to Loreto (about two hours drive south of the nearest town to the caves) once a week from November to April.
+Loreto itself is well worth a visit – check out our Loreto guide!

 How to book a San Borjitas Cave trip